tomdoel/copyxnat/README.md

 ### Running from your own code

-You can import and run The recommended approach is to install the module with `pip` and then import from your code
+You can import and run the module with `pip` and then import from your code

 ```
     from copyxnat.xnat.run_command import run_command